cu-mkp/manuscript-object/sandbox/categories.md

 > For example, `<div id="p004v_1" categories="varnish;arms and armor">` for the entry on fol.
 4v, "Black varnish for sword guard, bands for trunks, &c"

 ## Percentage of Entries by Category
-As can be seen by the bargraph below, "casting" by far has the most entries of any category, followed by "painting" and then "metal process."
+As can be seen by the bar graph below, "casting" by far has the most entries of any category, followed by "painting" and then "metal process."

 ![categories-barplot](https://github.com/ronikaufman/manuscript-object/blob/context/manuscript_visualizations/barplots/categories_barplot.png?raw=true)